 It's interesting that the scat style "De dah day" vocals which Freddie Mercury sang during the sessions were kept in the final mix.
 Usually, this type of off-the cuff vocal would be edited out of a song, but now you can't imagine the song without it.

-Yet another video banned by the BBC
+Why was the video banned by the BBC?

 The video is rather disappointing in that it features neither Bowie or Queen, as they were too busy touring.
 Therefore, it was left to director David Mallet to cobble together some stock footage of "pressure" scenes such as jam-packed, Japanese commuter trains, riots, explosions etc. The scene of explosions in Northern Ireland led to the BBC banning the video and it was not shown on Top Of The Pops.